asher-grossman/ECO4370-Project/README.md

     └── output/                       # Files generated from 'src' files ├── tables/                   # LaTeX/HTML regression tables
         └── figures/                  # Plots (in PNG/PDF)

-## Results / Findings
-    - PLACEHOLDER
-     ** Add general results/conclusions abstract
-     ** State major drawbacks/violations

-## Citations?
-    - Maybe add this to Data Sources section or just after it
-    - INCLUDE REFERENCES FOR CODE/ML papers

-## Steps to replicate
-    - Write out logic process
-    - What order to run files/gather data
-    - Any major references that are required for exact replication
-    - INCLUDE SEED SETTINGS AND R VERSION / PACKAGES
-      - NOTE DATES FOR DATA SETS AND 2025 GOVERNMENT SHUTDOWN